-Each 004240 ICOM Radio is sent pre-loaded with a fresh set of AA batteries for each radio.
+Each 004240 ICOM Radio is with a fresh set of AA batteries for each radio.
 The kit also contains a spare replacement set of AA batteries for each radio.
 This should allow the radios to be utilized for the first operational period before needing to replace the batteries.